Skip to content

 Roofing in metro Philadelphia is a rowhouse-and-twin discipline crossed with a freeze-thaw climate that punishes any roof system not designed for it.
 The District's distinctive 19th-century brick rowhouses dominate Center City and surrounding neighborhoods, and a meaningful share of the metro's residential housing has flat or low-slope main roofs behind brick parapets.
 Step into the Main Line, Bucks County, or the South Jersey suburbs and the housing flips to architectural-shingle Cape Cods, colonials, and newer builds where ICC climate zone 4A and 5A ice-and-water shield requirements apply.

-If your roof is past 18 years old or has shown ice-dam streaks any winter in the last five, get matched with vetted Philadelphia roofers — most network pros offer a free inspection and written report.
+If your roof is past 18 years old or has shown ice-dam streaks any winter in the last five, talk to Philadelphia roofers in our network — most network pros offer a no-charge inspection and written report.

 What's different about roofing in Philadelphia